Tahosol/likelyblue-hugo/content/post/a-cleaner-social-media-on-android.md

   - firefox
   - social media
 ---
-The truth is almost all modern social media kinda sucks.
+The writing is on the wall: almost all modern social media kinda sucks.
 They shove all the short content, ads, and ~~spying~~tracking into your throat.
 You are not in control anymore.
 It happened to me too.
 It touched my limit when I found myself mindlessly scrolling through Instagram Reels for half an hour after just messaging a friend.
 That is why I decided to remove the app from my phone and use Firefox web app to make this:

 {{< rawhtml >}}